j0nes-L/XR-Teleporter/README.md

 Additionally you will have to manually add your desired `ShapeRecognizer` assets for the hand pose recognition.
 If you have the Meta AIO SKD installed, you can find them under:
 `Packages/Meta XR Interaction SDK Essentials > Runtime > Sample > Poses > Shapes` (or just create your own)

-Now go and have fun with it :)
+Now go and have fun with it!
+I'll try updating it from time to time!
 ~ Jonas